TheWizardsCode/DevLogger/README.md

 We are a big fan of enabling our users to improve Dev Logger, so we would encourage you to use the source code, it's not much harder than using the latest release.

   1. Fork and clone the repo and submodules into your preferred location with `git clone --recurse-submodules [YOUR_FORK_URL]`
-  2. In the project view select `Assets/PackageManifestConfig`
+  2. In the project view select `Assets/DevTest PackageManifestConfig`
   3. In the inspector click `Export Package Source`, this will export the package to a folder next to your checkout director called "DevLogger-Package"
   4. To use this package in your development environments go to `Window -> Package Manager`
   5. Click the '+" in the top left